Adityam582/Adityam582.github.io/_pages/AWS Journey.md

 ### My recommendation

-1. Understanding concepts: Watch the full video on YouTube (you may like to install a good ad-blocker):
+1. Understanding concepts: Watch the full video on YouTube.
+You may like to install a good ad-blocker, and watch the video in parts, for example 30/60 minutes in one session:

 * Basic Introduction: [ AWS Certified Cloud Practitioner Training 2020 - Full Course](https://www.youtube.com/watch?v=3hLmDS179YE)